Position of the Dodecanese islands

 The European Union and the Greek government support development through special programmes, which are helping the islands to participate in the new economic reality.

-The dodecanese islands are: Agathonisi, Astypalia, northern Karpathos, Kasos, Lipsi, Megisti or Kastellorizo, Nysiros, Tilos and Halki.
+The Dodecanese islands are: Agathonisi, Astypalia, Karpathos, Kasos, Lipsi, Megisti or Kastellorizo, Nysiros, Tilos and Halki.